Skip advert

 Advertisement - Article continues below

-Like the best family hatches, the Astra is packed with plenty of handy cabin storage and lots of useful standard kit.
-There’s a big cubby located between the front seats, two trays with sliding covers and a fold-out section below the central air vent that could be used to store a phone or sunglasses.
+Like the best family hatchbacks, the Astra is packed with plenty of handy cabin storage and lots of useful standard equipment.
+There’s a big cubby located between the front seats, two trays with sliding covers and a fold-out section below the central air vent that can be used to store a phone or sunglasses.
+The glovebox is a good size, too.

-Keyless start, front and rear parking sensors, automatic wipers and cruise control all come as part of the entry Design specification, while GS spec models and above feature a front centre armrest with cupholders, a heated steering wheel and heated front sport seats.
+Keyless start, front and rear parking sensors, automatic wipers, and cruise control are all standard features, along with a heated steering wheel and heated front seats.

 Dimensions